nethesis/parceler/README.md

 The storage can be configured to use different disks, however, a local shared storage is mandatory due to the `sqlite` database that `php`, `scheduler` and `worker` containers share.

+## Renovate Configuration

+Renovate is configured to run and auto-merge minor release of the software in this repo.
+A lockfile maintenance is being made once a month.
+Security PRs are opened and closed by Renovate and they ignore every scheduling provided.

 ## Application Behavior

 Base file request: